Population and census

 Population estimates by five-year age and gender for each local authority district in Kent are summarised in the Mid Year Population Estimates: Age and Sex profile bulletin (PDF, 685.9 KB) .

 Ward population counts

-There are 271 electoral wards within the Kent County Council area and a further 24 in the Medway Unitary Authority area.
+There are currently 265 electoral wards in the Kent County Council area and a further 24 in the Medway Unitary Authority area.

 Parish population counts

 There are 309 parishes within the Kent County Council area.

 The only source of published parish population information is the national census.